All Episodes

 Well, it's when I was on the job, it was the Zetas.

-And they're uh Mexican criminal or syndicate regarded as one of the most dangerous Mexico's uh drug cartels, they're known for engaging in brutality, violence, shock, and awe tactics such as beheadings, torture, and indiscriminate murder.
+They're known for engaging in brutality, violence, shock, and tactics such as beheadings, torture, and indiscriminate murder.

-A lot of them used to be Mexican Marines that basically you know converted to the dark side and they just started like you know, killing uh people all over the place.
+A lot of them used to be Mexican Marines that basically, you know, converted to the dark side and they just started like, you know, killing people all over the place.

-These guys are probably one of the most violent, they're they're probably the most violent cartel uh in Mexico by far, because when they kill their paramilitary, they're deadly, they have access to to um to uh military grade weapons.
+These guys are probably one of the most, they're probably the most violent cartel in Mexico by far because when they kill, they're paramilitary.

 And I remember when I was in Laredo, Texas, these guys used to be fighting with the Mexican Marines like almost every night.